niole/mj-catalog-page/README.md

 - Render performance
 - Code quality/structure

+Lastly, you do not need to touch anything in the `server` folder.
+The code in there just exists to help serve the application.
+All of your code should go in `app`

 Please implement everything in a branch that you can then open a pull request with.

 ## Notes